volodymyrhudyma/blog/content/blog/the-limitations-and-security-of-localstorage-in-javascript.md

 metaDescription: Learn about LocalStorage in JavaScript - a widely used Web Storage, used to store the data locally in the user's browser with all its limitations and security concerns.
-teaser: LocalStorage is a widely used web storage that is used to keep the data local in the user's browser.
+teaser: LocalStorage is a widely used Web Storage that is used to keep the data local in the user's browser.
 The data stored there has no expiry date, i.e. it remains stored until it is deleted with the code or manually by the...
 date: 2020-12-11T16:38:10.184Z
 ---
-**LocalStorage** is a widely used web storage that is used to keep the data local in the user's browser.
+**LocalStorage** is a widely used Web Storage that is used to keep the data local in the user's browser.

 The data stored there has no expiry date, i.e. it remains stored until it is deleted with the code or manually by the user.